 Another option that is even easier to master is the use of a tick removal hook.
 It’s especially useful if you live in a tick-dense area where your dog is frequently playing host to the vexing little critters.
-There are several types of hooks, like the Tick Twister or the Tick Stick.
+There are several types of hooks, like the Tick Tornado or the Tick Stick.
 You simply put the prongs on either side of the tick and twist upward.

 Never remove a tick with your fingers—it’s not only ineffective, but the squeezing may also further inject infectious material

 After you’ve removed the tick, make sure to wash your hands thoroughly, clean the bite site with rubbing alcohol, and rinse the tweezers or tool with disinfectant.

 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.